OfficeDev/office-js-docs-pr/docs/outlook/privacy-and-security.md

 - As noted above, developers request permission in the manifest.

-  The following example requests the **read item** permission in the XML manifest.
+  The following example requests the **read item** permission in the add-in only manifest.

   ```XML
   <Permissions>ReadItem</Permissions>